-These fifteen tales by Harris Merton Lyon are done by a man of rare genius-a man whose work you simply must know if you are interested in short-story masterpieces.
-No con-sideration of present day American literature is complete without an inclusion of Lyon's masterful studies of our life.
-GRAPHICS ranks ranks of our life.
-GRAPHICS failed shoulder to shoulder with the shorter work of Hauptmann, Sudermann, Tcheckov, de Maupassant.
+These fifteen tales by Harris Merton Lyon are done by a man of rare genius-a man whose work you simmust know if you are interested in short-story masterpieces.
+No consideration of present day American literature is complete without an inclusion of Lyon's masterful studies of our life.
+GRAPHICS ranks of our life.
+GRAPHICS ranks shoulder to shoulder with the shorter work of Hauptmann, Sudermann, Tcheckov, de Maupassant.
 The unforgettable "2000th Christmas" is known to Socialists the world over.

-Here are tales of social significance, caustic arraignments of social injustices-yet not mere propaganda, but memorable literature, powerful in its irony, inspiring in its bursts of melodious beauty.
+Here are tales of social significance, caustic arraignments of social injuscaustic arraignments of social injustices-yet not mere propaganda, but memorable literature, powerful in its irony, inspiring in its bursts of melodious beauty.
 GRAPHICS isn't just another book of short stories that you'll read and throw away.
-It's a book you'll keep by you to re-read, quote and argue about. argue about. quote and argue about.
-You'll thank Reedy for hav-NET ing published it and this ad for having called your at-
+It's a book you'll keep by you to re-read, quote and argue about. quote and argue about You'll thank Reedy for have NET ing published it and this ad for having called your at-tention to it.